High School Development

 • Determine application strategy (ED/EA/RD/etc)

-• Complete FAFSA (October)
+• Complete FAFSA (Fall)

 • Proofread and submit EA/ED applications (Oct/Nov)